CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-iscsi-ceph-block-storage.md

 Once connected, the iSCSI drive can be used as a block storage device.

 ### Expanding the storage cluster
+Ceph cluster can be expanded by adding more nodes into the cluster.
+This also increases the serviceability of the storage environment as storage nodes can be added or removed from the cluster.
-Prepare the new storage node using steps from [Creating the servers](#creating-the-servers), [Prepare the servers for Ceph Installation](#prepare-the-servers-for-ceph-installation).
+By following the steps from [Creating the servers](#creating-the-servers), [Prepare the servers for Ceph Installation](#prepare-the-servers-for-ceph-installation) to prepare a new storage node.
 Once completed, on the Ceph administration node, run:
 ```
 # ceph-deploy install ceph-storage-3
+:
+:
+[ceph-storage-3][DEBUG ] Complete!
+[ceph-storage-3][INFO  ] Running command: sudo ceph --version
+[ceph-storage-3][DEBUG ] ceph version 0.94.5 (9764da52395923e0b32908d83a9f7304401fee43)
 ```
-Then run the following to verify the storage node has the storage for expansion
+Then run the following to verify the storage node (sdd is the additional storage)
 ```
 # ceph-deploy disk list ceph-storage-3
 [ceph_deploy.conf][DEBUG ] found configuration file at: /root/.cephdeploy.conf